bharathh4/Linux-cmd-tips-and-tricks/Linux.md

    - Data goes in /opt/PackageName/data

    - For apps that were to be distributed outside of our shop we wrote them to be relocatable by the package manager.
 This was a rare occurrence, and not "fun".

+# How generate a public key from a private key
+  - chmod 400 ~/.ssh/id_rsa
+  - ssh-keygen -y -f ~/.ssh/id_rsa